 Prompt Engineering for Code Generation

-Large Language Models (LLMs) have shown remarkable capabilities in generating code across various programming languages.
+Large Language Models have shown remarkable capabilities in generating code across various programming languages.
 Effective prompt engineering is key to harnessing this power, enabling developers to automate tasks, scaffold projects, and even learn new languages or frameworks.
-This page explores strategies for crafting prompts that yield accurate, efficient, and useful code.
+This exploration reveals strategies for crafting prompts that yield accurate, efficient, and useful code.

 Key Principles for Code Generation Prompts